What Kind of Corporate Jobs Can I Even Get as a Pastor? 15X Your Interview Chances After Leaving Vocational Ministry

 For your Inner Circle and Current Connections, reach out in the way that makes the most sense - what was the last way that you interacted with them?

 Text, email, Facebook Messenger?
-Use that same to reach out to them, that way your most recent conversation is in that place.
+Use that same method to reach out to them; that way, your most recent conversation is in that place.

 Message: